-The Sydney Chamber Music Festival, founded by Bridget Bolliger, is devised, and orchestrated by an independent group of chamber music lovers.
-SCMF is a not for profit, incorporated association and is managed by a volunteer Committee of Management.
-Various members of the Committee take on specific responsibility to ensure a high quality and smooth functioning Festival event.
-The Committee is assisted by many other volunteers on the days of the festival.
+The Sydney Chamber Music Festival, founded by Bridget Bolliger, is devised and orchestrated by an independent group of chamber music lovers.
+SCMF is a not-for-profit, incorporated association managed by a volunteer Committee of Management.
+Various members of the Committee take on specific responsibility to ensure high quality and smooth functioning Festival events.
+Many other volunteers assist the Committee on the days of the festival.

 Board of Directors